-Description A mid terrace three bedroom dwelling house.
-Accommodation Ground floor: Entrance vestibule, hall with utility cupboard, kitchen, living room/dining room and WC cloakroom.
-First floor: Landing, three bedrooms and bathroom.
-Gross Internal Floor Area (m2) 92 Neighbourhood and Location The property is situated in a well established area of Local Authority style properties within easy reach of Thurso town centre and all main amenities.
-Surrounding properties are of a similar style.
-Age C1975.
-Weather Dry and breezy following a period of mixed weather.
-Chimney Stacks There are no chimney stacks.
-Roofing including Roof Space Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
-Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
+Description A semi detached two bedroom bungalow.
+Accommodation Ground floor: Entrance vestibule, hall, living room, kitchen, two bedrooms and bathroom.
+Gross Internal Floor Area (m2) 70 square metres or thereby.
+Neighbourhood and Location The property is situated in a well established residential area of Local Authority style properties within the hamlet of Scrabster.
+All main amenities are available within easy access.
+Age Circa 1970.
+Weather Dry and frosty following a period of snow.
+Chimney Stacks Visually inspected with the aid of binoculars where appropriate.
+There is a shared block built stack, externally roughcast.
+Roofing including Roof Space Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.

-The roof is pitched and clad and concrete tiles with a tiled ridge.
-Access to the roof space is via a ceiling hatch in a first floor bedroom.
-The roof is of a traditional timber framed design.
-Dormers are covered in rubberoid and felt material.
+The roof is pitched and clad in concrete tiles with a tiled ridge.
+Access to the roof space is via a ceiling hatch within the hall.
+The roof is of a traditional timber frame design.
 Rainwater Fittings Visually inspected with the aid of binoculars where appropriate.
 Rainwater fittings are of PVC manufacture.
 Main Walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-External walls are of cavity blockwork construction, externally roughcast.
+External walls are of cavity block work construction, externally roughcast.
+Cavity wall insulation appears to have been installed.
 Windows, External Doors and Joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows and external doors are of a UPVC framed design equipped with double glazed sealed units.
-There are Velux units at first floor level.
-External Decorations There are no external finishes that require decoration.
+The windows and the external door are of timber frame design equipped with double glazed sealed units.
+External Decorations Visually inspected.
+The external timbers are painted.
 Conservatories and Porches There are no conservatories or porches.
 Communal Areas There are no communal areas.
 Garages and Permanent Outbuildings There are no garages or permanent outbuildings.
 Outside Areas and Boundaries Visually inspected.
-The property is accessed directly off the public footpath at the front elevation.
-Garden grounds to the rear are laid to grass with pebbled and paved areas.
-Boundaries are formed in walls and fencing.
+Garden grounds to the front, side and rear of the property are laid to grass and paving.
+Boundaries are formed in fences and walls.
 Ceilings Visually inspected from floor level.
 The ceilings are formed in plasterboard.
 Internal Walls Visually inspected from floor level.
-Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The walls are mainly of timber stud construction with plasterboard finishes.
-Floors including Sub-floors Surfaces of exposed floors were visually inspected.
-No carpets or floor coverings were lifted.
-Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-Physical access to the sub-floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The floors are of suspended timber construction overlaid with chipboard with sections of concrete flooring.
-Internal Joinery and Kitchen Fittings Built-in cupboards were looked into, but no stored items were moved.
-Kitchen units were visually inspected excluding appliances.
-Internal joinery finishes are of a traditional timber design.
-Kitchen fittings comprise floor and wall mounted units incorporating a stainless steel sink unit and some integral appliances.
-There is a timber tread and riser staircase linking ground and first floor levels.
-Chimney Breasts and Fireplaces There are no chimney breasts/fireplaces.
-Internal Decorations Visually inspected.
-There are paintwork, panelled and wallpaper finishes throughout.